Acerca de

 are your friendly farmers.

-I'm often asked how Tree Talk Natives came about, especially since neither Chuck nor I grew up farming.
-We were into journalism and fundraising.
-About 20 years ago my mother-in-law offered to buy Chuck and me a tree, and I had a vague idea that I wanted a native tree, but I had no idea where to even look.
+I'm often asked how Tree Talk Natives came about.
+I grew up with a hobby farm, horses, ducks, lots of cats, while Chuck spent much of his childhood roaming the woods for arrowheads and other artifacts.
+He and I both went on to pursue careers in journalism and fundraising.
+Years ago a neighbor offered to buy us a tree, and I had a vague idea that I wanted a native tree, but I had no idea where to even look, or what to suggest.
+In went a Cleveland Pear :(.

-Then the Buy Local movement gained momentum, and thus came about my "eureka moment" -- there was a whole community of small farmers out there just like us, and they were making it!
-We could, too!
+Then the "buy local" movement gained momentum, and everything came together.
+There was a whole community of small farmers out there, and they were surviving, even thriving.

 The name alone was months in the making.
 I asked friends and family for suggestions, even launched a contest.
 I settled on names only to toss them out days later.